FLAGSTAFF – Hamza Abdullah thought it was a trick. A prank.

 Abdullah had been expecting it to be something else, obviously, like a message from his brother Hussein, a safety for the Vikings.
 Instead, Whisenhunt just handed him the piece of paper.

-"I can tell they are looking at me and my facial expression," Abdullah said, and he looked at the quest invitation, the Presidential seal at the top.
+"I can tell they are looking at me and my facial expression," Abdullah said, and he looked at the invitation, the Presidential seal at the top.

 "I probably looked like I just saw a ghost or something," Abdullah added.